Papagenaa/Nmap_Ids_Bypass/README.md

 ## Part 2 : The IDS detection models

 ## Usage
 1. Place 'OS_Scan_dataset.csv' and 'OS_Scan_labels.csv' in the root folder.
+You can download the csv's from [here](https://www.kaggle.com/datasets/ymirsky/network-attack-dataset-kitsune/data?select=OS+Scan).
 2. Capture your own traffic , convert it to a CSV with the pcap2csv script and place it in the root.
 3. Run your chosen model (you have to specify the capture file manually within the script)  e.g
    ```python